In progress at UNHQ

 • There are ways to make progress

-In the day-long discussion, several speakers highlighted areas around the world where tensions are raising fears of nuclear action.
+In the day-long discussion, nearly 90 speakers took the floor, with several highlighting areas around the world where tensions are raising fears of nuclear action.
 The Minister for International Relations and Cooperation of Namibia said the crisis in Gaza, and fallout regionally and beyond, “underscores the urgency to establish a Middle East Nuclear Free Zone”.
 Several speakers urged Israel, the only possessor of nuclear weapons in the region, to join the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), with Uganda’s Minister for Foreign Affairs, speaking for the Non-Aligned Movement, voicing concern over Israel’s threats of firing nuclear weapons on Gaza and against Iran.

 Additionally, Japan’s representative highlighted other “imminent issues” that need to be addressed: The Russian Federation’s threat of nuclear weapons use; the Democratic People’s Republic of Korea’s nuclear development, missile activities and relationship with the Russian Federation; and Iran’s nuclear programme.
 “As the only country to have ever suffered atomic bombings, Japan considers it our mission to convey the realities of nuclear weapons use to the world,” he said.